 Determining the potential money laundering or terrorist financing risks posed by a client, or category of clients, is critical to the development and implementation of an overall risk-based framework.
-Based on its own criteria, a real estate business should seek to determine whether a particular client poses a higher risk and the potential impact of any mitigating factors on that assessment.
+Based on its own criteria, a firm should seek to determine whether particular types or categories of client pose a higher risk and the potential impact of any mitigating factors on that assessment.
 Application of risk variables may mitigate or exacerbate the risk assessment.